volkanunsal/ruby_sandbox/README.md

-# Shikashi - A flexible sandbox for ruby
+# RubySandbox - A flexible sandbox for ruby

-Shikashi is an sandbox for ruby that handles all ruby method calls executed in the interpreter to allow or deny these calls depending on the receiver object, the method name, the source file from where the call was originated and the source file where the called method is implemented.
+RubySandbox is an sandbox for ruby that handles all ruby method calls executed in the interpreter to allow or deny these calls depending on the receiver object, the method name, the source file from where the call was originated and the source file where the called method is implemented.